MaramAlossaimi/MaramAlossaimi/content/authors/admin/_index.md

 ---
 # Display name
-title: Maram Alossaimi
+title: Dr. Maram Alossaimi

 # Is this the primary user of the site?
 superuser: true

 # Role/position/tagline
-role: PhD student in Non-commutative algebra, Poisson Algebra
+role: Pure Mathematics, Non-commutative Algebras, Poisson Algebras

 # Organizations/Affiliations to show in About widget
 organizations: